JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 This folder is used for creating HTML for different static pages on your websites.
 You might want a page to look different depending on the content you want to display.
-For example if you had a `post.html` for all your post, this HTML page will be use to display all your posts so that every post looks uniform.
-Jekyll provides you with some example html files, you can easily customize them to your needs.
+For example if you had a `post.html` used for all your posts, all your posts will look uniform.
+Jekyll provides you with a few example html files, you can easily customize them to your needs.

 # _posts